Back to all Charts of the Week

 Despite the government’s 5% economic growth target, China’s economy has been encountering challenges in real estate, post-COVID activity recovery, the labor market and other areas.
 These issues suggest that the target may not be attainable.

-Additionally, the country’s potential growth rates support this concern: The HP filter indicates a potential growth rate of 4.5%, while the post-GFC exponential trend projects growth falling below 4% in the next 12 months.
+Additionally, the country’s potential growth rates support this concern: The HP filter indicates a potential growth rate of 4.5%, while the post-GFC trend projects growth falling below 4% in the next 12 months.

 3